 If you would prefer someone to cook and serve the meal for you, please let us know as this can be arranged at additional cost.

 If a banquet seems too indulgent, why not scale down and enjoy a simple Dowager’s supper which can be enjoyed in the dining room or the informal kitchen or living room dining areas?
-This consists of Raby Castle Venison or a Teesdale lamb dish cooked in claret and served with sippets.
+This consists of Raby Castle Venison or a Teesdale lamb dish cooked in homemade elderberry wine and served with sippets or Teesdale capon in homemade white currant wine and cream with sippets.
 Sippets were the Tudor equivalent of croutons and we provide some home made sea salt and rosemary bread for you to toast and cut into shapes – or if you prefer, just tear and share.
 The dish will be delivered ready to pop in the oven at your convenience.

 “The Dowager’s Delight was really good value, especially as the quantity allowed us to get 2 meals out of it…Really tasty!!”